 If the bill passes, it is sent to the other house.
 A joint committee works out any differences the two houses of Congress have concerning a bill.
 When both houses agree on a bill, the Speaker of the House and the vice president sign it.
 The bill must be signed before being sent to the president.

 In each two-year session, thousands of bills come before Congress.
 On average over eleven thousand bills are introduced in a single Congressional session.
 Less than five hundred on average are enacted into law.

 - Gen Prevention: The Senate unanimously approved S. Con.
 Res.
-71, a bipartisan anti-genocide resolution championed by CGS, on December 23rd, 2010.
-CGS looks forward to the introduction of a new genocide prevention bill in Congress next year, based on the recommendations of the Albright-Cohen genocide prevention task force report.
+71, a bipartisan anti-genocide resolution championed by GSAN, on December 23rd, 2010.
+GSAN looks forward to the introduction of a new genocide prevention bill in Congress next year, based on the recommendations of the Albright-Cohen genocide prevention task force report.

 The Global Citizen

 November 20, 2013 - 6:13pm EST

 On Thursday, November 21st, Global Solutions staff will be live-tweeting from the Senate Foreign Relations Committee's...
 Continue Reading